babel/website/website/blog/2019-07-02-the-babel-podcast.md

 To start out, our first [episode](https://podcast.babeljs.io/rome) is with our good friend Sebastian McKenzie, the creator of Babel!

-It does take some time/money to create and maintain these podcasts (equipment, research, editing, transcription), so if you'd like to sponsor us: https://opencollective.com/babel.
-We could also add specific podcast sponsors, so let me know if you'd be interested in doing so.
+> It does take time to create and maintain these podcasts (equipment, research, editing, transcription), so consider [supporting](https://github.com/babel/babel?sponsor=1) us!
+We could also add specific podcast sponsors, so let [me](https://twitter.com/left_pad) know if you'd be interested in doing so.

 ## Why?